TienPhuocNguyen/mf-net/README.md

  $make
  ~~~
 If errors occur, you should check the computing architecture of your GPU.
 Here, we use `sm_61` for the Titan X Pascal.
-If success, the command will produce a file `libcutils.so`
+If success, the command will produce a file `libcutils.so`.

 To display results on your screen, install the `display` package:
  ~~~
  $luarocks install display